 Many companies are adding Anonymous Worker Tip Lines.
 It’s a relatively inexpensive way to give employees another way to confidentially report sexual harassment.
 An anonymous employee tip line empowers workers to speak up about workplace concerns.
 They can remain nameless.
 And, it gives employers a chance to deal with sexual harassment and other complaints before they get out of hand.

 Effective sexual harassment training for executives and managers is a basic starting point.
-We suggest supplementing sexual harassment training with a Managers HR Help Line – one staffed with a knowledgeable, HR expert that managers can call for practical step-by-step guidance and suggestions as situations arise.
+It is also important that your executives have knowledgeable HR resources with the expertise to provide practical step-by-step guidance and suggestions as situations arise.

 You may want to check out the EEOC ‘s harassment prevention and creating respectful workplaces training.
 An “outgrowth” of the EEOC’s Task Force Study on Harassment in the Workplace, the training program addresses “compliance, workplace civility and bystander intervention training.”

 MyHRConcierge Can Provide the HR Resources You Need To Run Your Business